-- Medical expenses such as hospital stays, surgery, doctors consultations and any follow up procedures with a medical professional to treat injuries.
+- Medical expenses such as hospital stays, surgery, doctors consultations and any follow-up procedures with a medical professional to treat injuries.

 - Compensation for pain, loss, trauma related to the damages incurred.
-For example you may suffer psychological difficulties when recovering from the incident, in light of this the Judge may grant you compensation
+For example, you may suffer psychological difficulties when recovering from the incident, in light of this the Judge may grant you compensation

 - Loss of support, if the person injured or killed in a third-party accident was legally bound to support you, and also the bread-winner of your family and financial support, you can claim for loss of support, which would entail proving your dependence.

 In the case of a successful claim of loss of support, you will be granted a monthly compensatory fee in order to maintain your livelihood.
-The Judge will consider a variety of factors when determining the amount to be paid and often past cases are used as evidence you rationale for ruling.
+The Judge will consider a variety of factors when determining the amount to be paid and often past cases are used as evidence you rationale for a ruling.

 Preparing to see your lawyer